qnxor/macoh/README.md

 ## Usage

-- Donwload and extract `macoh-x264.sh` somewhere in your home folder
+- Donwload and extract `macoh-x264.sh` in your home folder
-- Do `chmod u+x ~/macoh-x264.sh`
+- Then in Terminal do `chmod u+x ~/macoh-x264.sh`
 - Then do `~/macoh-x264.sh`

 That's about it.
-It will tell you what it does/needs.
+It will report what it does/needs.
 You can optionally do `~/macoh-x264.sh NAME` where `NAME` is some identifier for the test, by default `NAME` will be the current date and time in the format `yyyymmdd-HHMMSS`.

 It writes only to your home folder, in `$HOME/Applications` (QGLE) and `$HOME/macoh` (everything else).
 The only exception is the Intel Power Gadget which is installed in /Applications.
 All tools can be uninstalled and erased easily (see Todo).